ask-shay/Profile/README.md

 # 👋 Hi there, I’m Akshay Shelar
-#### I'm [Akshay Shelar](https://ask-shay.github.io)!, a full-stack web developer on a mission to solve real-life problems through code.
+#### I'm [Akshay Shelar](https://ask-shay.github.io)!, a Full Stack Web Developer on a mission to solve real-life problems through code.
 I thrive on building projects from scratch, crafting unique solutions that make a positive impact.
 Let's connect and build something amazing together!
 <br />

 - Embracing the art of code craftsmanship.